 “We are a group of men and women weavers of 20 Tz’utujil families from Santiago Atitlán in Sololá, Guatemala.
 We make fabrics using a backstrap loom and pedal loom with details of hand embroidery, each fabric canvas is made with the artistic knowledge that we have inherited from our grandmothers and grandparents so that in each one we find the history of our identity and that of nature.”

-During our visit, we had the pleasure to meet and speak with Antonio, a young weaver who explained and demonstrated the workings of the pedal loom and the significance of what 13 Batz means for them, their community, and the future generation.
+During our visit, we had the pleasure of meeting and speaking with Antonio, a young weaver who explained and demonstrated the workings of the pedal loom and the significance of what 13 Batz means for them, their community, and future generations.

 Even if you don’t purchase anything, visiting 13 Batz in Santiago Atitlán is a time-worthy endeavor.
 You can find them located on Calle Chu Cruz.
 Donations are encouraged!